 I never expected that when I walked down the aisle it would be at a Palace in India.
-As hundreds of people seated row upon row, most of which were strangers to me.
-Gazed at me adorned in my heavily embellished Lehenga Choli and Dupatta.
-As I tried to keep my head up from the sheer weight of the Dupatta.
-Holding my now husband's hand and carrying my Lehenga, we walked down the aisle towards the stage where we would be seated for most of our wedding day.
+I vividly recall as hundreds of people seated row upon row, most of which were strangers to me, gazed at me adorned in my heavily embellished Lehenga Choli and Dupatta.
+I tried to keep my head up from the sheer weight of the Dupatta, whilst holding my now husband's hand and carrying my Lehenga so that I wouldn't trip, we walked down the aisle towards the stage where we would be seated for most of our wedding day.
 Fans blasted hot air in our faces as we took our seat as husband and wife on a small stage to the side of the main stage.
 The air was musty and beads of perspiration were already forming on my face.
 Music was blaring loudly as traditional dancers entertained our guests on the stage next to us.

 If you have seen the movie My Big Fat Greek Wedding, multiply that by ten and you have My Big Fat Punjabi Wedding.
 Weddings are an auspicious occasion to the Punjabi.
 It is a time for the community to come together and bless the newly married couple for their life together as husband and wife.

 Wedding Ceremony's are held at Wedding Palace's which are not dissimilar to a palace in style.
 They are large venues given they need to cater for thousands of guests.
 In rural Punjab they aren't as glamorous as what you may see in Bollywood Movies and can be quite tacky as they are in high demand in wedding season.